 - 17.5 If any member present at the meeting demands it, the names for and against the matter to be decided or abstaining from voting will be taken down in writing and entered into the minutes.
 A demand for a Named Vote must be made before the Mayor calls for a show of hands. - 17.6 In the interests of the efficient conduct of the meeting the Mayor shall decide how such a demand shall be administered.
-The ruling of the Mayor shall be final and not subject to debate or discussion.
+The ruling of the Mayor shall be final and not subject to debate or discussion. - 17.7 Immediately after any vote is taken on a budget or Council Tax decision at a budget decision meeting of the Council, the names of those who voted for or against the motion or abstained shall be recorded.

-17.7 Right to require individual votes to be recorded
+17.8 Right to require individual votes to be recorded